ssharmin95/healing-through-tech/README.md

 ### 💌 Encouragement Messages
 - Tap a button to receive a random, heartwarming message to boost your mood.

+### 🧠 Zen Quotes
+- Get inspirational quotes from the ZenQuotes API to promote mindfulness and reflection.
+- Includes fallback quotes when offline or if API limits are reached.

 ### 🤖 KindBot Chat
 - A gentle AI-powered chat companion for support, motivation, and judgment-free conversation.